thiagozf/demodal/README.md

 /**
  * confirm.js
  */
-import { Unmodal, useModal } from 'react-unmodal'
+import { Demodal, useModal } from 'demodal'

-// Register your Confirm modal wrapping it with `Unmodal.create` const Confirm = Unmodal.create(
+// Register your Confirm modal wrapping it with `Demodal.create` const Confirm = Demodal.create(
   ({ title = 'Confirmation', message = 'Do you confirm this action?' }) => {
     // useModal hook to control UI components const modal = useModal()